Ema clan castle ruins: Background

 The Ema clan were a cadet branch of the Hōjō clan who had emerged as rulers of the northern half of Hida Province by the start of the 16th century.
-The southern half of they province was controlled by their rivals, the Anegakōji clan.
+The southern half of the province was controlled by their rivals, the Anegakōji clan.
 The two clans fought in a proxy war between the Takeda clan and the Uesugi clan, with the Takeda supporting the Ema and the Uesugi supporting the more aggressive Anegakōji, who steadily made inroads on Ema territory until they were defeated in 1559.
 Subsequently, the Anegakōji turned to the growing power of Oda Nobunaga.
 Meanwhile, with the death of Takeda Shingen, the Ema clan changed their fealty to the Uesugi.
 However, with the death of Uesugi Kenshin in 1578, the Ema clan lost their main support.
 Backed by Nobunaga, the Anegakōji invaded Etchū Province, thus surrounding the Ema territories in a pincher movement.
 The assassination of Oda Nobunaga at the Honnō-ji Incident in 1582 gave the Ema clan what they perceived to be their last chance, and they launched a surprise attack against the Anegakōji stronghold at Kojima Castle.
 This was called the "Battle of Yokamachi" and the outnumbered Ema were annihilated by the harquebus-armed Anegakōji and disappear from history.

 Overview

-As northern Hida Province has always been seen as a backwater, the various fortifications established by the Ema clan fell into ruins after the defeat of the clan, and have remained in relatively good preservation to this day.
+As northern Hida Province has always been seen as a backwater, the various fortifications established by the Ema clan fell into ruins after the defeat of the clan and have remained in relatively good preservation to this day.
 Archaeological excavations have been carried out since 1974 and a number of sites were collectively designated as a National Historic Site in 1980.
 The most significant of these sites, the Ema clan Shimodate Yashiki, has a reconstructed gate, hall and Japanese garden and was opened to the public as Emashidateato Park in 2007.